-Study of work needs and on job experience for a practical application of skills and knowledge previously learned.
-Prerequisite: Permission of Instructor.
+Study of work needs and on the job experience for a practical application of skills and knowledge previously learned.
+Work experience is permitted in the following areas: programming, systems analysis, computer operations, and data entry.
+Prerequisite: Permission of instructor.

 EDP 0261 Data Processing Internship II